Museum of London Archaeology

-MOLA (Museum of London Archaeology) is an archaeology and built heritage practice and independent charitable company registered with the Chartered Institute for Archaeologists (CIfA), providing a wide range of professional archaeological services to clients in London and across the country.
-It is one of the largest archaeological service providers in the UK, and is the only one with IRO (Independent Research Organisation) status.
+MOLA (Museum of London Archaeology) is an archaeology and built heritage practice and independent charitable company registered with the Chartered Institute for Archaeologists (CIfA).
+It provides a wide range of professional archaeological services to clients in London and across the United Kingdom.
+As one of the largest archaeological service providers in the United Kingdom, MOLA is unique in holding IRO (Independent Research Organisation) status.

-MOLA’s operations were historically focused within Greater London but are increasingly nationwide.
-It employs over 300 staff across 4 locations: the central London headquarters, and further offices in Northampton, Basingstoke, and Birmingham.
+MOLA’s operations were historically focused within Greater London but have expanded nationwide.
+The organization employs over 300 staff across four locations: the central London headquarters, and further offices in Northampton, Basingstoke, and Birmingham.

-MOLA is a registered charity (since 2011) with its own academic research strategy and extensive community engagement and education programmes including the Thames Discovery Programme, CITiZAN and the Time Truck.
+Since registering as a charity in 2011, MOLA has pursued its own academic research strategy and developed extensive community engagement and education programmes.
+These include the Thames Discovery Programme, CITiZAN and the Time Truck.

 Commercial services offered include expertise and advice at all stages of development from pre-planning onwards: management and consultancy advice, impact assessments, excavation, mitigation (urban, rural, infrastructure, and other schemes), standing building recording, surveying and geomatics, geoarchaeology, finds and environmental services, post-excavation and publication, graphics and photography, editing, and archiving.

 Since 2017 MOLA has been part of a consortium with Headland Archaeology – MOLA Headland Infrastructure – to enable the delivery of archaeological and heritage services to large-scale infrastructure projects.

 Background

 MOLA originated from a set of departments within the Museum of London but it is now entirely separate.

 The Department of Urban Archaeology (DUA) was formed in 1973 as part of the Rescue archaeology movement, a response to the threat posed to unrecorded archaeological remains by increasing deep-basement office redevelopment in the City of London.
 Prior to this, recording remains prior to destruction was carried out by individuals and volunteers, including Andrew Westman.
 Public reaction to the publication of The Future of London's Past by archaeologist Martin Biddle helped to secure government funding for a small number of staff to found the DUA.
 The team was led by Brian Hobley and revolutionised the detailed understanding of London's archaeology and early history.

 The Department of Greater London Archaeology (DGLA) was formed from several local archaeological societies in the 1980s and led by Harvey Sheldon to address similar concerns in other historical areas of the capital, particularly in Southwark and Inner North London.

 The 1980s saw rapid development in the City of London, and an associated increase in archaeological work.
 The DUA and DGLA encouraged site developers to fund excavations prior to construction.
 As a result, both organisations grew rapidly, with each employing over 100 staff by the late 1980s.
-At the height of the construction boom in 1989, over 300 paid archaeologists were working on London sites.
-A sudden and severe downturn in the property cycle in 1990 put both the DUA and DGLA under great strain, with about half of the staff made redundant.